ImmortalProgrammer/iWeatherify/README.md

 * The src directory holds the bulk of the code for the project

-* The components folder in the src directory holds .vue files that have html and css components to it
+* The components folder in the src directory holds the various folders pertaining to webpages and inside those subfolders holds the vue files (html, css, javascript) for that particular page.

 * App.vue is the root of the program, think of it as a main method, but for vue